moyaproject/moya-techblog/README.md

 You may need 'sudo' on some platforms.
 If you have an older version of Moya, add the -U switch to uprade.

+You will also need the following for the 'Sign In' buttons.

+    pip install requests_oauthlib

 ## Getting Started

-To set up your blog for first use, run the following:
+To set up your blog for first use navigate to the /site/ directory and run the following:

     moya init

-You can now use the following to run the server:
+You can now run a development server with this command:

     moya runserver